cybergis/Jupyter-xsede/singularity_def/README.txt

-## Possible Error on keeling when sbatch or srun submits a mpi4py-enabled python job in singularity container:
+## Error observed on Keeling and Comet when sbatch or srun submits a mpi4py-enabled python job in singularity container:
 ## Example using sbatch
 ## #SBATCH --ntasks=4
 ## srun --mpi=pmi2 singularity exec PATH_TO_SINGULARITY_IMAGE python MPI4PY_ENABLED_PYTHON_SCRIPT